 – Tipping is customary and is not usually included in the bill when dining out.
 A 20% tip is appreciated for great service.

 – Make your trip to San Diego even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in San Diego or around the area.
+Check out Tripadvisor for all the activities and organized tours in San Diego or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!